 One of the trends that have been making a lot of difference for recruiters is social media recruiting.
 It’s not exactly a new tendency – in fact, 82 percent of U.S. companies and recruiters were using social media for hiring as early as 2010 – but it continues to be one of the most important to consider.

 In this article, we’re going to talk about why social media makes perfect sense for recruiters looking to hire college students.
-Not only can social media be a treasure trove of candidates, but they can also increase the quality of hires.
+Not only can social media be a treasure trove of candidates, but it can also increase the quality of hires.

 But first, let me explain why social media can support recruiters on the quest to find talent.